mariababko/IT111---Final-Project/README.md

 # IT111---Final-Project
-A website to display my artwork
+A website to display my artwork.
+Languages used: HTML, CSS, Javascript